hridesh/hridesh.github.io/about.md

 Prof. Rajan is an [ABET](http://ABET.org/) program evaluator.

-Hridesh earned his doctorate from the
+Prof. Rajan earned his doctorate from the
 [University of Virginia](http://virginia.edu)
 in 2005, where he also got his masters in computer science.
 He received his undergraduate degree from the